wygulmage/after-sundown/monsters.md

 Like all Ghosts, a Poltergeist has an Empty Body unless they are in Mictlan.
 They also have a Charisma and Logic of zero.
 They have no specific limits for other attributes, larger storms have more Strength and more Willpower...

-A Poltergeist has an Orphic power source and a Lunar power schedule.[list]**Poltergeist Starting Powers**
+A Poltergeist has an Orphic power source and a Lunar power schedule.**Poltergeist Starting Powers**

 - Basic Powers -
 * Aura Perception (Basic Discernment)